indydevs/parma/README.md

   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Install Node.js dependencies with `npm install`
   * Use the right version of node by doing `nvm use 6.2.2`
-  * Start Phoenix endpoint with `mix phoenix.server`
+  * Start Phoenix endpoint with `iex -S mix phoenix.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.